JackalJoe/USB-Docs/(1) Pre-Sales and Support/(1) Frequently Asked Questions (FAQ).md

 Yes.
 Please open a ticket [here](https://my.ultraseedbox.com/submitticket.php), and our support staff will be happy to do this on your behalf.

-##### Does Ultraseedbox "oversell"?
+##### Does Ultra.cc "oversell"?

 This term is often thrown around on public forums and Reddit.
 No, we do not "oversell" slots.
 The fact is that you could put two or three users on a disk and overload the IO.
 Some clients can be noisy, that is a fact, of course, and we will do everything we can to resolve that issue.
 Everybody's expectations and habits are different.
 If a user needs to be moved for load balancing or better customer experience, we will do that.

 #### Payments and Refunds
 ##### I want to pay automatically via PayPal.
 How can I do that?

-After you have agreed to Ultraseedboxâ€™s Terms of Service and chose PayPal as your payment option, you will see two buttons in the top right of your invoice, one will be PayPal Checkout, and the other will say Subscribe.
+After you have agreed to Ultra.cc Terms of Service and chose PayPal as your payment option, you will see two buttons in the top right of your invoice, one will be PayPal Checkout, and the other will say Subscribe.
 Click the **subscribe button** to set up a pre-approved agreement with PayPal.
 After this, your subsequent invoices will be paid automatically.
 Take note that the Subscribe button will vanish on overdue invoices.

 In regards to the pre-approved payments, this is an agreement between you and PayPal.
 If you cancel your service or apply for a refund, you must cancel this subscription on your end.